mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.0.1-Release-Notes.md

 ## Source Code

-The source code of MaxScale is tagged at GitHub with a tag, which is identical with the version of MaxScale.
-For instance, the tag of version X.Y.Z of MaxScale is maxscale-X.Y.Z.
-Further, *master* always refers to the latest released non-beta version.
+The source code of MaxScale is tagged at GitHub with a tag, which is derived from the version of MaxScale.
+For instance, the tag of version `X.Y.Z` of MaxScale is `maxscale-X.Y.Z`.

 The source code is available [here](https://github.com/mariadb-corporation/MaxScale).